vikraman/hs-coexp/README.md

 - `Examples.SAT.Guess`: bruteforce SAT solver using continuations
 - `Examples.SAT.Backtrack`: backtracking SAT solver using the coexponential combinators
 - `Examples.Eff.Toss`: Sam Lindley's drunken toss example of effect handlers encoded using codensity
+- `Examples.TS.Backtrack`: backtracking tree search using the coexponential combinators

 ## Usage

 There is a test suite which:

 - _benchmarks_ the brute-force SAT solver against the backtracking SAT solver, and
-- runs some test cases on the drunken toss example.
+- runs some test cases on the drunken toss example,
+- tests the tree search example.

 ``` sh
 $ cabal build all